polkascan/py-substrate-metadata-docs/docs/efinity/multitokens.md

 Unapprove `operator` to transfer `origin`&\#x27;s `token_id` of `collection_id`

 \# Errors

-- `TokenAccountNotFound` if the token account does not exist
+- [`Error::TokenAccountNotFound`] if the token account does not exist
 #### Attributes
 | Name | Type |
 | -------- | -------- |